With our online tutorials, you can learn, in your own time, how to find information and make the most of the Library.

 This tutorial is for Masters by Research and PhD students in the College of Science, Engineering and Health.
 This is a compulsory module of OENG1085 Research Methods.

 Learn about referencing, why it is important, and how to apply in-text references and construct a Reference List, using a required Referencing Style.
-Examples are provided for the APA and Harvard referencing styles.
+Examples are provided for the APA referencing styles.

 RMIT English Worldwide (REW)